wighawag/hardhat-deploy/README.md

 export default func;
 ```

-See a template that uses **hardhat-deploy** here : <https://github.com/wighawag/template-ethereum-contracts>
+See a template that uses **hardhat-deploy** here : https://github.com/wighawag/template-ethereum-contracts

-See a more complete example of typescript usage here : <https://github.com/wighawag/hardhat-deploy-ts-test>
+This repo has also some examples branch that exemplify specific features, like the forking testing here : https://github.com/wighawag/template-ethereum-contracts/tree/examples/fork-test

 ### Migrating existing deployment to hardhat-deploy